Polish Legions (Napoleonic era): War of the Second Coalition: German front

 With the end of the Cisalpine Republic, the Legions were reorganized in France, as Napoleon ascended to power as the First Consul and decreed that foreign troops could now serve in the French Army.
-On 10 February the remnants of the Italian Legions were reorganized near Marseilles into the Italian Legion (La Legion Italique) as a 9,000-strong unit (although soon reduced to 5,000) that would become part of the Army of Italy.
-The Legion fought at the Peschiera and Mantua.
+On 10 February the remnants of the Italian Legions were reorganized near Marseille into the Italian Legion (La Legion Italique) as a 9,000-strong unit (although soon reduced to 5,000) that would become part of the Army of Italy.
+The Legion fought at Peschiera and Mantua.

-In 1800 or 1799 (sources vary), Karol Kniaziewicz organized the 6,000-strong Third Legion (the Danube Legion, or the Legion du Rhine) to fight against the Austrians in Bavaria.
-The Danube Legion, bolstered by Karwowski's cavalry unit, fought as part of the Army of the Rhine at Berg, Bernheim and Offenburg, garrisoning the fortress of Philippsbourg after the armistice of Parsdorf (15 July).
-Polish forces also fought in the Battle of Hohenlinden on 3 December 1800.
-According to Davies, the Danube Legion would suffer significant casualties in the short period after the battle and the end of the campaign on 25 December that year.
+On 8 September 1799 Karol Kniaziewicz raised the Danube Legion (Legion du Danube) to fight against the Austrians in Bavaria.
+The Danube Legion, bolstered by Karwowski's uhlan regiment, served as part of the Army of the Rhine at Berg and Offenburg, garrisoning the fortress of Philippsbourg after the Armistice of Parsdorf was signed 15 July.
+It also fought in the Battle of Hohenlinden on 3 December 1800.
+According to Davies, the Danube Legion suffered significant casualties in the short period between the battle's conclusion and the end of the campaign on 25 December that year.

-The size of the Legions decreased after the Treaty of Luneville (9 February 1801), which to the disappointment of the legionnaires made no mention of Poland.
+The size of the Legions decreased after the Treaty of Lunéville (9 February 1801), which to the disappointment of the legionnaires made no mention of Poland.
 The Legions was transferred to police duties in the Kingdom of Etruria.
 The Legions' morale weakened as Poles were not used in any fights that seemed to directly affect the chance of Poland regaining independence.
 Many legionnaires, including General Kniaziewicz, felt that they had been used by the French and resigned.
 Dąbrowski remained in command, and reorganized both Legions at Milan into two 6,000-strong units in March 1801.
-On 21 December 1801 the Legions were reorganized by the French government into three demi-brigades, with the Italian (First) Legion forming the core of the First and Second Foreign Demi-Brigades (1er and 2e Demi-Brigade Étrangère), and the Danube (Second) Legion, the Third Foreign Demi-Brigade (3e Demi-Brigade Étrangère).
+On 21 December 1801, the Polish Legions were reorganized by the French into three half-brigades, with the Italian Legion forming the core of the 1st and 2nd Polish Half-Brigades, and the Danube Legion being reorganised into the 3rd Polish Half-Brigade.